top of page

 Several powerful gentile groups preferred to reconcile revelation with their shared philosophical culture, paideia, rather than digest it on its own terms.
 For example, a major theological principle of paideia concerned the nature of the highest God: He/It was by definition perfect.
 Although the source of all, this God was not truly a creator, however, a role that would have implicated him too immediately in the imperfections and vicissitudes of time and matter.
 Such a God fit poorly with the active and personified God of the Testaments, and Jews came to accept most Christians at best as misguided practitioners of their ancestral customs, and at worst as idolators.

-In Gnostics and Marcionites, Jews saw the Christian par excellence: types who created mitigated or hierarchical dualisms––mostly involving docetic Christologies and an insistence that salvation was purely spiritual––in order to justify imposing pre-revelatory schemes and cultural assumptions on Jesus, paradoxically decontextualising the Messiah in order to subordinate Him to higher truths.[64]
-In short, setting aside belief in Christ as the Messiah as the main obstacle, Jews saw the strongest movements invert their standard precepts and demonise their identity––while being portrayed as incompatible with their own God no less––adding cultural consternation to relations.
+In Gnostics and Marcionites, Jews saw the Christian par excellence: types who created mitigated or hierarchical dualisms––mostly involving docetic Christologies and an insistence that salvation was purely spiritual––in order to justify imposing gentile schemes and cultural assumptions on Jesus, paradoxically decontextualising the Messiah in order to subordinate Him to higher truths.[64]
+In short, setting aside belief in Christ as the Messiah as the main obstacle, Jews saw some of the strongest 'Christian' movements invert their standard precepts and demonise their identity––while being portrayed as incompatible with their own God no less––adding cultural consternation to relations.

 Moreover, while Jews knew their own literature, they were confronted by groups that altered the frame of reference by pushing allegorical interpretation as supreme.
 When events, people and statements were understood correctly––or in the language of these later works, kata pneuma (spiritually)––Jews lost authority over their own texts as Christians pointed to metaphysical truths that superseded their own, and cast Jews as overly literal, given to carnal explanations of sophisticated spiritual matters, and stony-hearted or spiritually barren.[65]